Alkaline (musician): 2023–2025: Givenchy Campaign, New Rules Festival's

 On 9 January 2023, Alkaline was partnered on Givenchy's spring-summer 2023 men's global advertising campaign wearing the latest collection with photography from Matthew M. Williams.
 It was announced that Alkaline will serve as the face of the SS23 campaign.

 The fifth staging of the New Rules Festival returned to New York in the city of Mount Vernon on 3 September 2023, with featured performing acts like Mavado, Charly Black, Skinny Fabulous and Libianca.

 Alkaline attended his first show in the year of 2025 in Boston, Massachusetts on 30 March where he was awarded by Liz Miranda, a representative of the State Senate honoring him with a citation in contributions to Jamaican music and culture while recognizing his global influence within the Dancehall genre.

 While concluding an eight-year hiatus, Alkaline held the sixth staging of his New Rules Festival in the United Kingdom, London making its debut in the country at Wembley Arena on April 17, 2025.
 The show featured young dancehall acts such as Rajahwild and Armanii with a surprise performance by the West London collective group WSTRN.

-The seventh staging of his New Rules Festival made its debut in Toronto, Canada on 21 June 2025 at the Rebel Entertainment complex.The eighth staging of New Rules Festival made its way back to Jamaica for the third time in the Trelawny Parish at the Trelawny Multi-purpose stadium on July 5, 2025.
+The seventh staging of his New Rules Festival made its debut in Toronto, Canada on 21 June 2025 at the Rebel Entertainment complex.
+The eighth staging of New Rules Festival made its way back to Jamaica for the third time in the Trelawny Parish at the Trelawny Multi-purpose stadium on July 5, 2025.

+2026–present: New Rules Festival's, NPT

+Alkaline brought the ninth staging of New Rules Festival in collaboration with Reggae Fest to the Barclays Center in Brooklyn on March 21, 2026, headlining his first-ever U.S. solo arena show and making history as the youngest Dancehall artist to sell out an arena at age 32.
+The night was further marked by a special honor, as Brian Cunningham of the 43rd Assembly District presented him with the key to Flatbush.

+On March 23, 2026, Alkaline released his third studio album, NPT, which peaked at No. 10 on the Billboard Reggae Albums Charts.